 The hardest part of this project is running the wires without tearing up walls and ceilings.
 If you live in a single-story house with open floor joists over the basement or crawlspace or if you have easy access to the attic, then fishing the wires will be straightforward using the techniques we show in Photos 3 and 4.
 In this situation, you’ll come close to finishing a four-room installation in a weekend.
 But two-story homes and homes without basements or attic access present unique wire-fishing challenges.
 You may have to spend a little more time fishing wires and patching walls and ceilings.
 You’ll need a drill and 3/4-in. spade or auger bit to bore through framing members.
 An electrician’s fish tape ($12 to $15) is handy for pulling wires through the walls (Photo 4).

 Connecting the equipment is straightforward and only requires a few tools.
 You’ll need a scissors or side-cutting pliers to remove the cable sheathing and trim the wires.
 Buy a punch-down tool ($4 to $6) to press the wires onto the punch-down blocks (Photo 7).You’ll also need a wire stripper ($12) to remove insulation from the speaker wires.

-Choose the best locations for the components
+Choose the best locations for the home sound system components